nurulazradm/acracadabra/README.md

                 super.onCreate();
             }

-1. That's it!
+4. That's it!
 See the <a href="https://code.google.com/p/acra/wiki/BasicSetup">ACRA documentation</a> for advanced configuration options.
+If you want to test a crash report, you can do something simple like throwing a RuntimeException in `onResume()` of one of your activities:

+            @Override onResume() {
+                throw new RuntimeException("And we're done.");
+            }